The Absolute #1 Best Music School for You (and why I can’t tell you what it is)

 Also remember that as a music applicant you will ultimately have the opportunity to audition on-campus at many of the schools you apply to.
 Take advantage of that visit to try and engage with current students, observe a rehearsal, etc. You will be auditioning schools as much as they are auditioning you.

-And the next time you see me, please don’t ask me how Eastman ranks among music schools.
-Ask me what distinguishes us, and then expect a lot of questions about you.
-That’s a conversation I look forward to having, and it is also the subject of two other blog posts (since I couldn’t fit it all into one!).
+So the next time you see me, please don’t ask me how Eastman ranks among music schools.
+Instead, ask me what distinguishes us, and then expect a lot of questions about you.
+That’s a conversation I look forward to having, and it will be the subject of my next post.